Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will your team elicit, analyze, and document the requirements for the software project?
   - Elicit the requirements for the software project by talking to the customer(s)	(student technical leaders and the instructor).
+Determine the features that would be needed to create a fully functional version of the requested software and base the software project requirements off these.
   - Analyze each requirement and how it fits into the overall scope of the project.
 Break down the requirements into sub-requirements if necessary and prioritize them.
   - Document the requirements for the software project on GitHub in the Issue Tracker or elsewhere if necessary, such as within the README or in Pull Requests.